 Skill #2: Produce a Rhyming Word

-This second rhyming skill is harder than the first.
-To produce a rhyming word, students are given a word, and have to say another word that rhymes.
+This second rhyming skill is more complex than the first.
+To produce a rhyming word, students are given a word and have to say another word that rhymes.
 For example, if you said “Tell me a word that rhymes with dog”, they should be able to come up with “log” or “jog”.

-Here are three of my favorite activities to practice producing a rhyming word:
+Here are four of my favorite activities to practice producing a rhyming word:

 Have your students sit in a circle and place these picture cards in a basket, face down.
 Play some music and have them start passing the basket around.
 Once the music stops, whoever has the basket takes a card out and names the picture, then says another rhyming word.